kmurata798/Core-Git-Branching/README.md

 before merging them with main story under development.

 - Be sure you're on the `develop` branch: `git checkout develop`
-- Merge `koala` branch into `develop`: `git merge koala`
+- Merge `zookeeper` branch into `develop`: `git merge zookeeper`
 - Now, the ending doesn't include the new character!
-Add another sentence to include the Friendly Koala in the ending.
+Add another sentence to include the Friendly zookeeper in the ending.

 ![Git Branching Workflow](08-Git-Branching-Workflow-merge-feature.png)

 ### Review new script and ship it!

-When releasing a new version of a project you'll merge the development branch into the Production branch.
+When releasing a new version of a project you'll merge the develop branch into the Production branch.

 - Be sure you're on the `develop` branch: `git checkout develop`